+In this paper we analyze further the properties of this kind of models, containing a set of $N_f \times N$ fermionic $\lbrace \psi_{\a i}\, , \, \chi_{\beta j} \rbrace$, or bosonic $\lbrace V_{\a i}\, , \, W_{\beta j} \rbrace$ matrices\footnote{The reason for two sets of fields is that they can transform either under the fundamental or anti-fundamental representation of $SU(N_f)$.
+They are also bi-fundamentals under the combined $SU(N_f) \times U(N)$ symmetry.}, interacting indirectly with the $N \times N$ matrix $M_{i j}$ of MQM through a non dynamical gauge field $A_{i j}$.
+These bifundamental matrices describe the degrees of freedom of open strings stretched between the FZZT and ZZ branes.
+In several steps, we will compare the physical properties of considering fermionic vs bosonic fields.
+We will also provide further evidence that one can indeed describe the 2-d black hole of~\cite{Kazakov:2000pm}, by resorting to a double scaling limit involving $N_f$ and the mass of the fundamentals/antifundamentals in addition to taking the usual double scaling limit of MQM.

-The main difficulty again is into developing an appropriate dictionary between string theory and our matrix model that will allow for asking sharp questions for the gravitational dual.
-In our work we take a preliminary step into filling this gap.
-An analysis of winding modes on the two sides of the duality and of the canonical/grand-canonical partition function, allows us to identify the parameter of the open string boundary cosmological constant $\mu_B$ with the mass of the (anti-fundamental) fields via the simple relations $\sigma = 2 m$ and $\mu_B = \sqrt{\mu} \cosh(\pi \sigma)$ where $\mu$ is the closed string cosmological constant.
-The Chern-Simons level $\tilde{k}$ seems to be related to the flux sourced by the bulk FZZT branes.
-The closed string chemical potential $\mu$ and the Chern-Simons level $\tilde{k}$ are then found to form a natural complex string coupling $g_{str}^{-1} \sim \mu + i \tilde{k} $.
-To further check this preliminary analysis one could compute some correlation functions or scattering amplitudes on the two sides.
-In the usual MQM there are two main ways to further understand the dual target space physics, namely the collective field formalism~\cite{Das:1990kaa} which should be thought of as the string field theory of tachyons and the bi-local fermionic field theory formalism~\cite{Dhar:1992hr} that is in principle more powerful but harder to manipulate for explicit computations.
+The main difficulty present, is in developing an appropriate dictionary between string theory and these matrix models that will allow for asking sharp questions for the dual emergent spacetime.
+For the usual MQM there are two main ways to connect with target space physics namely the collective field formalism~\cite{Das:1990kaa} which should be thought of as the string field theory of tachyons and the bi-local fermionic field theory formalism~\cite{Dhar:1992hr} that is in principle more powerful but harder for explicit computations.
 The collective field theory formalism for spin Calogero models and adjoint/fundamental Matrix models has been considered already in~\cite{Avan:1995sp,Avan:1996vi,Aniceto:2006rr} but is also quite complicated.
 In particular one should find new interesting states that solve the non-linear string field equations and then expand in fluctuations of the string fields.
 We believe that further work on this topic could give an impetus in answering the aforementioned questions from a target space point of view.